-How to Understand Emotions in Ourselves and Others: It’s Complicated
+How to Understand Emotions: It’s Complicated

 A while ago, I was talking to a friend who recently had a baby.
 While she was pregnant, we shared many conversations.
 It was a welcome opportunity to reflect on fond memories.
 I recalled many lovely experiences from when I was expecting and shortly after I had my children.
 Among other things we shared, I told her that when I had my kids, I felt as though a whole new group of emotions had been added to my life experience.